NeutralUniverseMachine: How Filaments and Dark Matter Halo Influence the Galaxy Cold Gas Content: Discussion

-In the \hi-stellar mass relation of Figure~\ref{fig_MS}, we find that the NUM model is consistent with the observation for low-mass galaxies, but under-predicts the \hi masses for massive galaxies with $d_{\rm fil}>4\mpchi$.
-Given the good agreement in the \hi-halo mass relation, such a discrepancy is likely caused by the different halo mass distributions.
-In Figure~\ref{fig_HIMS_reverse}, we show the halo mass distributions in the NUM model (solid lines) and the observation sample (dotted lines) for the star-forming central galaxies.
+In the \hi-stellar-mass relation of Figure~\ref{fig_MS}, we find that the NUM model is consistent with the observation for low-mass galaxies, but it under-predicts the \hi masses for massive galaxies with $d_{\rm fil}>4\mpchi$.
+Given the good agreement in the \hi -halo-mass relation, such a discrepancy is probably caused by the different halo-mass distributions.
+In Figure~\ref{fig_HIMS_reverse}, we show the halo-mass distributions in the NUM model (solid lines) and the observation sample (dotted lines) for the star-forming central galaxies.
 The mean halo mass for each sample is shown as the vertical line in each panel.
 In low-mass galaxies of $9<\log(M_\ast/\msun)<10$, the mean values of $M_{\rm vir}$ between the observation and the NUM model are consistent with each other, with the observed one slightly higher by around 0.2~dex.
-This is caused by the cutoff halo mass around $10^{11.4}\msun$ in the SDSS group catalogue \citep{Lim2017}, which is also evidenced by the narrower distributions of the halo mass in observation.
-For massive galaxies of $11<\log(M_\ast/\msun)<12$, the galaxies close to filaments have consistent halo mass distributions in observation and NUM.
-But galaxies far from filaments in observation have much higher mean halo masses by around 0.5~dex than the NUM model predictions.
+This is caused by the cut-off halo mass around $10^{11.4}\msun$ in the SDSS group catalogue \citep{Lim2017}, which is also evidenced by the narrower distributions of the halo mass in observation.
+For massive galaxies of $11<\log(M_\ast/\msun)<12$, galaxies close to filaments have consistent halo-mass distributions in observations and in NUM.
+However, galaxies far from filaments in observation have much higher mean halo masses by around 0.5~dex than the NUM model predictions.
 This could be caused by the potential central-satellite mis-identification in the group catalogue \citep{Campbell2015}.
-The satellite galaxies with the same $M_\ast$ as the centrals typically locate in much more massive halos.
-Since massive halos far from filaments have a small number of satellites, the confusion between central and satellite galaxies would become severe for these halos.
+The satellite galaxies with the same $M_\ast$ as the centrals are typically located in much more massive haloes.
+Since massive haloes far from filaments have a low number of satellites, the confusion between central and satellite galaxies would become severe for these haloes.